-Our missionary partners John and Beate are deeply committed to seeing youth dedicate their lives to the Lord and change the trajectory of their futures.
-Through youth camps, discipleship, and vocational training they aim to inspire young Belizeans to live differently.
-They also partner with a local school in a community of primarily Guatemalan migrants.
+La Gracia is a local school in a community of primarily Guatemalan migrants.
 Despite being distant from local conveniences and severely underfunded, the school is run by educators who are genuinely invested in the children of La Gracia.
-Our partnership aims to empower John, Beate, and their team to do even more.
+Our goal is to further support the ministry they are already doing through mission teams and child sponsorship.

 Sarteneja is a primarily Hispanic community on the rural northern coast of Belize.
 It is a united village that survives mainly from tourism and fishing; it is Belize’s largest fishing community.
 The church in Sarteneja is very passionate about reaching the lost and helping people discover true meaning for their lives.
 Pastor Rodriguez is a humble man with a genuine heart to see the church be a means of inspiring HOPE in their community.
 He serves among a group of committed believers who dedicate their time, effort and energy to see the village of Sarteneja revived for God’s glory.